-The effect of a marginal decrease in the disclosure level on the marginal benefit of investing in quality-enhancing innovation can again be split into two terms capturing the per-unit return effect and the one capturing the demand-boosting effect.
-The sign of these effects is the same as in the baseline (see (5)).
-Replacing $\tilde{\theta}(q, d)$ with $\tilde{\theta}(q, d, \sigma)$ in (6), it is immediate that at $\lambda = 0$ the effect of the disclosure cap on the level of innovation is negative, whereas it is positive at $\lambda = 1$ .
-Therefore, the main insight that privacy regulation has a positive (resp. negative) effect on innovation if the share of privacy-sensitive users is large (resp. small) enough continues to hold when accounting for the presence of direct network externalities.
+It is immediate that at $\lambda = 0$ the effect of the disclosure cap on the level of innovation is negative, whereas it is positive at $\lambda = 1$.
+Therefore, the insight that a disclosure cap has a positive (resp. negative) effect on innovation if the share of privacy-sensitive users is large (resp. small) enough continues to hold when accounting for the presence of direct network externalities.